appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-snapshot-processflow.md

 * The created Process Flow needs to be [deployed](/processflow/deploying-and-executing-processfloww/) to the environment successfully.
 * You need to execute the Process Flow for generation of the Snapshot.

+ **Note:** You can only view the successday for every instance of generated snapshots.
+Failed data will be display in the [Retry Window](/processflow/retry-processflow/).

 ## Steps to view the Process Flow Snapshot
 To view the snapshot of a Process Flow that has been executed, you need to follow the prerequisites.
 Given below are the steps that will help you view Snapshot of a Process Flow that is executed.